natnew/Microsoft-Power-Platform-For-BIM/README.md

 * Email my location
 * Block out my calendar for an hour
 * Email a note/reminder
-* Email me a list of up and coming calendar events
+* Email me a list of up-and-coming calendar events
 * Follow up on a message
 * Get Daily Reminders

 ## Power BI Dashboards
 * Dashboards that track and analyse the health of an AEC project.
-From BIM models, to site inspection forms and everything in between, these dashboards make it easy for project members to ensure that their project is meeting expectations.
+From BIM models to site inspection forms and everything in between, these dashboards make it easy for project members to ensure that their project is meeting expectations.

 ## Power Apps
 * Checks the quality of data placed in forms and displays the output as a visualisation.